jaypalexa/baseballink/pages/magazine/vol_1_no_3/bi_vol_1_no_3_next_time.md

   </p>

   <p>
-    I board the plane &mdash; me a coach-rider and weary business traveler.
-I know Cecil is in first-class &mdash; the way I know George Washington was the first president.
+    I board the plane&mdash;me a coach-rider and weary business traveler.
+I know Cecil is in first-class&mdash;the way I know George Washington was the first president.
 As I walk through the first-class cabin I look for him, find him and hope he looks at me, so I can....
   </p>

   <p>